mrostd/VazirmatnRegularMagisk/README.md

 1. Ensure your device is rooted with Magisk installed.
 2. Download the [`VazirmatnRegular.zip`](https://github.com/mrostd/VazirmatnRegularMagisk/releases) file.

+### Font Display in Firefox on crDroid ROM
+There have been reports of font display issues in the Firefox browser on devices running the crDroid custom ROM.
+This issue is currently under investigation.
+If you encounter problems with font rendering in Firefox, consider using an alternative browser.

 ### Installation Steps
 1. Open Magisk on your rooted device.
 2. Tap on the Modules icon in the bottom-right corner.